deephaven/deephaven-core/demo/web/src/main/notebooks/07 Data Replay.md

     time = plus(time, time_offset)
 ```

-After running this code, we can see that the `result` table contains 100 entries of random numbers with each number having a historical time stamp.
+After running this code, we can see that the `result` table contains 100 entries of random numbers with each number having a historical timestamp.

 So how do we replay this data?
 Using the [`Replayer`](https://deephaven.io/core/docs/reference/table-operations/create/Replayer/) object, we can specify a start and end time, and apply this to our table.